lewypiotrek/InvadersQt/README.md

 --------------------------------------------------------------

 This is my first game with Qt framework.
-I based on existing game Invaders and would make similar game.
+I was inspired by games Invaders and Chicken Invaders.

 Project was made for study pass.

 --------------------------------------------------------------